PDFs by language

 Select the Live Chat button at the bottom of the page

 At our National Cancer Information Center trained Cancer Information Specialists can answer questions 24 hours a day, every day of the year to empower you with accurate, up-to-date information to help you make educated health decisions.
 We connect patients, caregivers, and family members with valuable services and resources.

 Or ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

-A CT scan can help doctors find cancer and show things like a tumor’s shape and size.
+A CT scan (also known as a computed tomography scan, CAT scan, and spiral or helical CT) can help doctors find cancer and show things like a tumor’s shape and size.
 CT scans are most often an outpatient procedure.
 The scan is painless and takes about 10 to 30 minutes.

 CT scans show a slice, or cross-section, of the body.
 The image shows your bones, organs, and soft tissues more clearly than standard x-rays.